 Haydn, Schubert, Berlioz, Menuhin, Schumann, Glissando, the list of great violinists goes on and on.

-Back then, there was no such thing as online violin tutorials or online cello lessons and only a few people could learn to play the violin.
+Back then, there was no such thing as online cello tutorials or online violin lessons and only a few people could learn to play the violin.
 These artists certainly helped bring the violin and its music to everyone.
 From its inception in the 16th century to the electric version available nowadays, the violin has an interesting history.

 Whether baroque music or classic music, an acoustic violin or an electric one, the family of string instruments has changed drastically over time.